Actively Recruiting

 • Diagnosed with AML, MDS, CMML, CML, T-ALL, or multiple myeloma meeting standard diagnostic criteria

-• Malignant cells must have a TP53 or RAS mutation targeted by the study T-cell receptors
+• Malignant cells must have a TP53 or RAS mutation targeted by the study TCRs

 • Must have the HLA type capable of presenting the targeted neoepitope

-• Bone marrow or blood cancer burden meeting specified percentages for each diagnosis
+• Bone marrow or blood disease burden meeting specified thresholds

-• Willing to undergo intensive care and bone marrow biopsies during the study
+• Willing to undergo intensive care if needed

-• No systemic chemotherapy within 14 days before lymphodepleting chemotherapy or apheresis, except hydroxyurea if needed
+• No systemic chemotherapy within 14 days before lymphodepleting chemotherapy or apheresis (with some exceptions)

-• Negative hepatitis B and C tests or negative PCR if antibodies are present
+• Negative hepatitis B and C tests or controlled infection

-• Willingness to remain near the clinical center during critical periods
+• Willing to stay near clinical center during early post-treatment period

-• Willingness and ability to provide informed consent and sign a durable power of attorney
+• Ability to understand and sign informed consent and durable power of attorney

 Not Eligible